-a.
-If you send or forward e-mails with any libelous, defamatory, offensive, racist or obscene remarks, you and George Municipality can be held liable.

-b.
-If you unlawfully forward confidential information, you and George Municipality can be held liable.

-c.
-If you unlawfully forward or copy messages without permission, you and George d.
-If you send an email/attachment that contains a virus/malware, you and George

-Municipality can be held liable for copyright infringement.
+- a.
+If you send or forward e-mails with any libelous, defamatory, offensive, racist or obscene remarks, you and George Municipality can be held liable. - b.
+If you unlawfully forward confidential information, you and George Municipality can be held liable. - c.
+If you unlawfully forward or copy messages without permission, you and George Municipality can be held liable for copyright infringement. - d.
+If you send an email/attachment that contains a virus/malware, you and George Municipality can be held liable.

-Municipality can be held liable.

-APPROVED: 31 MAY 2024